 I conduct space physics research attempting to understand the flow of energy, mass and momentum from the Sun through the Earth's space environment.
 Specifically I am interested in magnetic structures and ULF waves in the heliosphere and magnetosphere, the distribution of plasma in the inner magnetosphere, and the coupling of energy between the ionosphere and magnetosphere.
-I use magnetometers that fly on spacecraft and deployed around the world, remote sensing data (EUV and radio waves), and modeling.
-I also participate in faculty (K-12 and university) professional development and formal and informal audience educational outreach.
+I develop and use magnetometers that fly on spacecraft and deployed around the world, remote sensing data (EUV and radio waves), and modeling.
+I also conduct faculty (K-12 and university) professional development and formal and informal audience educational outreach.

 If interested in working with me as a undegraduate, graduate student or postdoc, please feel free to contact me.

-Mark Moldwin is an Arthur F. Thurnau Professor of Climate and Space Sciences and Applied Physics within the University of Michigan’s Department of Atmospheric, Oceanic and Space Sciences within the College of Engineering and affiliated with the Space Physics Research Laboratory and the Robotics Institute.
+Mark Moldwin is an Arthur F. Thurnau Professor of Climate and Space Sciences and Engineering and Applied Physics within the University of Michigan’s Department of Climate and Space Sciences and Engineering within the College of Engineering and affiliated with the Space Physics Research Laboratory and the Robotics Institute.
 Prior to joining the faculty of UM in July of 2009, Dr. Moldwin was a Professor of Space Physics at UCLA (2000-2009), Professor Physics and Space Sciences at Florida Institute of Technology in Melbourne (1994-2000) and a Postdoctoral Research Fellow in the Space and Atmospheric Sciences and Non-proliferation and International Security groups at Los Alamos National Laboratory.
 Dr. Moldwin joined the lab in 1992 after receiving his Ph.D. in Astronomy/Space Physics from Boston University.
 He was awarded a B.A. in Physics with Honors from the University of Alaska-Fairbanks in 1987.